-My current book project, Django Generations: Hearing Ethnorace, Citizenship, and Jazz Manouche in France (University of Chicago Press, 2021), explores how ideologies of ethnoracial and national belonging are generated through musical performance and discourse.
+My new book, Django Generations: Hearing Ethnorace, Citizenship, and Jazz Manouche in France (University of Chicago Press, 2021), shows how relationships between racial identities, jazz, and national belonging become entangled.
 Jazz manouche is a genre named for the Manouche people (French Romanies, otherwise known as “Gypsies”) and based on the work of famed Manouche guitarist Django Reinhardt.
 While Manouches face frequent ethnoracial discrimination in France, they are lauded as bearers of a jazz manouche tradition that is also considered part of French national heritage.
 Incorporating ethnographic, archival, and performance-based research, I examine how music is used to construct divergent ethnoracial and national identities in a context where discussions of race are otherwise censured. shows that jazz manouche becomes a source of profound ambivalence as it generates ethnoracial difference and socioeconomic exclusion.
 As the first full-length ethnographic study of French jazz to be published in English, this book enriches anthropological, ethnomusicological, and historical scholarship on global jazz, race and ethnicity, and citizenship while showing how music can be an important but insufficient tool in struggles for racial and economic justice.

 My other publications include:

 Co-authored with Ioanida Costache, “Staging Genocide: Theatrical Remembering of the Romani Holocaust.”
 European History Quarterly 52(4): 677-98. https://doi.org/10.1177/02656914221097602